Odya01/Odya01/README.md

 - 🌱 I’m currently learning JS
 - 🤔 I know html, css, use BEM
 - 📫 How to reach me: TG: @Odya0
+- 👯 I’m looking to collaborate on idk